 • The operator of the boat is responsible by law to maintain a proper lookout by sight and hearing.
 The operator must have an unobstructed view particularly to the front.
 No passengers, load, or fishing seats should block the operator's view when the boat is above idle or planing transition speed.
-Watch out for others, the water, and your wake.
+Watch out for others, the water, and the wake.

-Never drive your boat directly behind a water-skier.
+Never drive the boat directly behind a water-skier.

-• Your boat traveling at 40 km/h (25 mph) will overtake a fallen skier who is 61 m (200 ft) in front of you in five seconds.
+A boat traveling at 40 km/h (25 mph) will overtake a fallen skier who is 61 m (200 ft) in front of the boat in only five seconds.